liqueurdetoile/taste/README.md

 ```
 It simply means to provide 1 as first parameter,  2 as second parameter and to expect that result would be 3 (our testing instance returns $a + $b).

-The call to method `evaluate` tells Taste of Liquor that the test is over and the resukt of the test should be computed.
+The call to method `evaluate` tells Taste of Liquor that the test is over and the result of the test should be evaluated.

 #### Test evaluation rule
 We said before that all samples must passed for whole test to pass.
 It is the default behaviour but you can be a more tricky by providing a rule.